Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 The two cable cars I managed to ride (with the station next to the river and a mosaic of Lenin and Stalin on the building) were free of charge and riding them was such a thrilling and unforgettable experience.

 While you are in Chiatura you should also visit the nearby Katskhi pillar.
-This 40 meters high monolith is famous for the small monastery that is located on top, too bad it’s impossible to visit it.
+This 40-meter-high monolith is famous for the small monastery that is located on the top, too bad it’s impossible to visit it.
 But the pillar itself looks spectacular!
-If you can’t visit it you can still see the Katskhi pillar from the bus – when you depart from Chiatura sit on the right side and few minutes along the journey you will see it.
+If you can’t visit it you can still see the Katskhi pillar from the bus – when you depart from Chiatura sit on the right side and a few minutes along the journey you will see it.

-I visited Chiatura as a day trip from Kutaisi.
-I was told there is a direct marshrutka at 10 am but when I got to the bus station it turned out I need to change in Zestafoni.
+I visited Chiatura on a day trip from Kutaisi.
+I was told there was a direct marshrutka at 10 am but when I got to the bus station it turned out I needed to change in Zestafoni.
 It was still easy and I was very well taken care of.

 Ananuri Fortress